September 8, 2025 Charts

 Jackie Forrest:

-Oh, you’re always invited back.
-And thank you to our listeners, if you enjoyed this podcast, please rate us on the app that you listen to and tell someone else about us.
+Have a good week, and thank you to our listeners.
+If you enjoyed this podcast, please write us on the app that you listen to and tell someone else about us.

 Announcer: